What is Workers Compensation?

-Also, sometimes an employer will take advantage of an employee, pressuring him or her not to contact an attorney and promising they will fairly compensate the employee for their injuries.
+Sometimes an employer may try to take advantage of an employee, pressuring him or her not to contact an attorney and promising they will fairly compensate the employee for work-related their injuries.
 This may not always be true.
 The process of seeking compensation for medical bills, lost work, and other hardships through insurance claims or legal venues can be a frustrating challenge that sometimes makes employees feel as if they’re being punished for their injury.

-An attorney can help victims of on-the-job injury or wrongful death navigate the workers compensation laws, and also identify possible other areas of compensation, such as a third-party liability claim.
+An attorney can help victims of an on-the-job injury or wrongful death navigate the workers compensation laws and identify other possible sources of compensation, such as a third-party liability claim.

 What to do if you suffer an On the Job Injury

-To claim for a work-related injury, you will need some evidence that your injuries are the result of an accident or working practice in your workplace.
+To claim for a work-related injury, you will need some evidence that your injuries are the result of an injury on the job or other work-related accident.
 This can be in the form of witnesses, employers’ logs, previous similar incidents, ambulance attendance at the scene plus many others.
-Then, it will have to be proved that the injuries were the liability of the employer.
+Then, it will have to be proven that the injuries were the liability of the employer.

 - Report any incident in which you are injured, no matter how minor it may seem initially.
 Reporting injury will protect both the worker and the employer.
 Many people feel ok immediately following an injury but realize hours later or the next day that it was more serious than initially thought.